tildeholmqvist/connected/README.md

 ![Footer](/docs/readme_images/footer.png)

-- The footer section includes links to Instagram, Facebook, Youtube and Linkedin.
+- The footer section includes links to Instagram, Facebook, YouTube and Linkedin.

-- When the links in the footer is clicked, that opens a separate browser tab to avoid pulling the user away from the site.
+- When the links in the footer are clicked, that opens a separate browser tab to avoid pulling the user away from the site.

-- When hovering the icons their apps original colorscheme will appear.
+- When hovering the icons their app's original color scheme will appear.
 ![Footer](/docs/readme_images/footer1.png)
 ![Footer](/docs/readme_images/footer2.png)
 ![Footer](/docs/readme_images/footer3.png)